 Coconut oil is not as heart-healthy as other oils.
 It is a plant-based tropical oil.
 It is a white solid at room temperature.
-Coconut oil has recently become popular for cooking.
+Coconut oil has recently become more popular for cooking.

 Coconut oil has a high amount of saturated fat in the form of medium chain triglycerides (MCT).
-It is unclear how the MCT in coconut oil affects heart health.
+It is unclear how MCT in coconut oil affects heart health.
 The health benefit of using extra virgin or virgin coconut oil rather than regular coconut oils is also unknown.

-Coconut oil - more hype than healthy!
+Coconut oil - more hype than heart healthy!

 PALS information is based on the best available science.
 Our understanding of health is ever changing.
 Health recommendations can change as a result of new scientific research.
 These figures show where we are in the science on this topic and the confidence in the recommendations.